 I’m a UK-based, British woman and I first became aware of my autistic identity four years ago.
-I was in the habit of using online key word searches whilst attempting to understand baffling behaviour (myself and others).
-These searches, which have been a lifelong habit, led me to start reading about Autism and Aspergers.
+I was in the habit of using online, key word searches whilst attempting to understand baffling behaviour (myself and others).
+These searches, which have been a lifelong habit (using books and magazines previously), led me to start reading about autism and Aspergers.

-I decided to start this blog after accepting treatment earlier this year for severe anxiety and depression (at age 55).
+I decided to start this blog after accepting treatment early in 2018 for severe anxiety and depression.
 Although I had identified with the constellation of behaviours which is currently called ‘autism’ in adult women, I hadn’t thought it necessary to seek a professional diagnosis and help until then.

 My hope is that my story and this blog helps and supports you and particularly other women.
 I offer positive words and images and would like to contribute an inspirational approach to what I believe is the emergence of respectful acknowledgment for human neurodiversity – and something I feel excited about being a part of.

 My life’s treasure is a wonderful, vibrant, adult son (from my only short marriage) who lives nearby.
 At home, I live with a bossy, small dog who goes just about everywhere with me (on foot or in the rucksack when she’s tired).

 My career until quite recently has been in communication, marketing and advertising.
 Photography is important to me, I have quite a few arts and crafts interests and love to immerse myself in the outdoors.
 I’ve always sought to be close to the beauty and rawness of the natural world and enjoy exploring wild places, being close to free-living animals on land and in the sea and sky.
 Whenever I can, I read, listen to classical music and tend to keep and write diaries…